BayAreaMetro/PCA-Refresh/README.md

 In addition to using data to set eligibility for where PCAs were appropriate, other land cover and jurisdiction boundaries were used to clip eligibility.

-In the case of Natural Land and Working Land PCA types, their boundaries were clipped to outside City Limits/Urban Growth Boundaries/Urban Service Limit Lines as defined by this data layer **LINK TO OTHER GITHUB OR ARCGIS FILE**.
+In the case of Natural Land and Working Land PCA types, their boundaries were clipped to outside City Limits/Urban Growth Boundaries/Urban Service Limit Lines.
 Similarly, the inverse was used to keep only areas inside cities eligible for Urban Greening.
-Refer to Figure 3 for this nuance.
+Refer to Figure 3 for this breakdown by PCA type.
 In addition to using City Limits/Urban Growth Boundaries/Urban Service Limit Lines the Natural Land PCA type had additional nuance added.
 This was done recognizing that most shoreline jurisdictions have their city boundaries extend to the shoreline edge, or into the Bay water feature.
 The PCA Refresh Project Team developed a nuanced approach for Natural Land PCA Eligibility that allowed for areas to be identified inside city limits along the shoreline.
 Areas identified by data included in Objective NL2 that did not overlap with existing urban areas, nor MTC/ABAG growth geographies were included.
-The ***Reference Data Table*** has more detail on how this “masking” was done -- see the "Urban Non-Tidal Mask".
+Existing growth geographies as well as FMMP Urbanized layers ensured that these Natural Land areas within City Limits/Urban Growth Boundaries/Urban Service Limit Lines were not overlapping with areas where there could be conflict.
+Importantly, this adjustment for Natural Land enabled large areas of marshland to be eligible for the Natural Land designation.
+The ***Reference Data Table*** has more detail on how this “masking” was done -- see the rows titled "Urban Non-Tidal Mask".

 ## Methodology - Draft Regionally-Identified PCA Maps